A Unified Stochastic Hybrid System Approach to Aggregate Modeling of Responsive Loads: Aggregate Load Modeling Using Stochastic Hybrid Systems

-Consider a large number $N$ of responsive loads, each of which is modeled as a hybrid system of the form (\ref{eq:HS_ODE}) but may have different parameters $\theta^{i}$ and $\alpha^{i}$, $1\leq i\le N$.
+Consider a large number $N$ of responsive loads, each of which is modeled as a hybrid system of the form (\ref{eq:HS_ODE}) but may have different parameters $\theta^{i}$, $1\leq i\le N$.
 The population dynamics are described by

-where $y^{Aggr}(t)$ represents the aggregated power output.
-The load group is called homogeneous if all the load and control parameters $(\theta^{i},\alpha^{i})$ are the same, otherwise it is called heterogeneous.
+where $y^{Aggr}(t)$ represents the aggregate power output.
+The load population is called homogeneous if all the parameters $\theta^{i}$ are the same, otherwise it is called heterogeneous.

 Due to issues like privacy, limited communication resources, computational complexities, and infrastructure costs, it is often difficult to keep track of the hybrid state trajectory $(x^{i}(t),q^{i}(t))$ for all the individual loads.
-The aggregated modeling problem aims to address this issue by deriving the time-course evolution of the hybrid-state density function $p(q,x,t)$, and estimating the aggregated output $y^{Aggr}(t)$ based on the density function.
-It is worth mentioning that each individual load is a deterministic hybrid system, however, it is natural to take a probabilistic (or distribution) viewpoint for the overall population because many information regarding individual loads are uncertain to the aggregator.
-In the rest of this section, we will first address the modeling of the population uncertainties, and then propose a stochastic hybrid system model for the aggregated load population.
+Alternatively, it is natural to take a probabilistic (or distribution) viewpoint for the overall population because many information regarding individual loads is uncertain to the aggregator.
+In the rest of this section, we will model the population uncertainties and propose an SHS model for the load population.